A Loss Of Sight, Never A Loss Of Vision!

 Beep Baseball

 Beep Baseball is a sport for athletes who are blind or visually impaired.
-Six outfielders are on the field at a time.
-To score, the offense has to reach a base before the outfielders retrieve the ball.
-At Camp Abilities Tucson, we instruct athletes in hitting, base running, and fielding, as well as general techniques and strategies of the game.
+To score, the offense has to reach a base before one of the 6 outfielders retrieve the ball.
+Camp Abilities Tucson instructs athletes in hitting, base running, and fielding, as well as general techniques and strategies of the game.

 |